 Notes on supplies: I chose the pack of sticks that were thickest and straightest.

-2. Drape your fabric
+2. Drape your fabric to form the teepee

-Take the duvet cover and hold one edge around 30-40 cm from the corner.
+How I made the teepee – Hold the duvet cover and hold one edge around 30-40 cm from the corner.
 Hold it to the top where the sticks converge and drape the side of the duvet down the stick, allow a bit of overlap to form a door on the front.
 Then throw the rest of the duvet around the side, while holding that front piece firmly.
 Make sure the edge falls to the floor!

 I also tried finding the middle and draping it from the back.
 However you do it just make sure you hold the top of the duvet and gather it round (holding it tight as you wrap it round so that it is neat.
 Also make sure to nudge the sticks back into place if they move.
 It’s a bit trial and error.
 Having two adults doing this would probably make it much easier!